Humans-Machines/styleguide/html-css/README.md

     <img class="avatar" src="...">

+### JavaScript Generated Markup

+Writing markup in a JavaScript file makes the content harder to find, harder to edit, and less performant.
-This of course is ok if you are going down the JS framework road.
+Avoid it whenever possible (Nevermind if you are going down the JS framework road).

 ## CSS Methodology